YuriiMotov/yuriimotov/README.md

 My name is Yurii Motov and I'm a Python Software Developer.

 I'm looking for a job or internship now.
 If you like what I do and you want to 'say thank you' to me — let's connect on [LinkedIn](https://www.linkedin.com/in/yurii-motov/).
-I would also appreciate if you would [endorse my skills](https://www.linkedin.com/help/linkedin/answer/a566100).

 My current tech stack is: Python, FastAPI, Keycloak, SQLAlchemy, Alembic, Redis, Celery, PyTest, Pydantic, Docker, GIT, NGINX.